pachyderm/docs/content/2.3.x/deploy-manage/deploy/deploy-w-proxy.md

 Note that the enterprise server will be deployed behind its proxy, as will each cluster registered to this enterprise server.

-!!!
-Attention
+{{% notice warning %}}
 Enabling an embedded enterprise server with your pachd as part of the same helm installation will not work with the proxy.

 You can use a standalone enterprise server instead.
+{{% /notice %}}

 Follow your regular [enterprise server deployment and configuration instructions](../../../enterprise/auth/enterprise-server/setup), except for those few steps: